tahsinAmin/express1/README.md

 - Remove "if (object == undefined) {"
 - remove the variable name
 - whether we have our data in the json file or get it from api, before sending i to html, we have to do the weather calculation.
 So, wee need to put the code calculation on both of their blocks.
 Is their an alternatove way to it?
 (Function call)
+- Remove truncate class from index

 # Problem

 - My duplicate hotkeys don't work

+# Late Submission Reason

+- Implementing Programming Move
+- Code not work in office but works home